 The great Vince Lombardi once said, "Practice does not make perfect.
 Only perfect practice makes perfect."
 Provide opportunities for your students to practice their events.
 Obviously, the more time they put into practicing their competitive events, the more likely are to succeed.
 They should take ownership of their event by due diligence and preparing the right way.

-Share with the health professional the HOSA rubrics for events specific for that professional's career.
+Share with health professionals the HOSA rubrics for events specific for that professional's career.
 They will be on board with helping students master the procedures correlating to that event.
-Most chapters will find that some students in your HOSA chapter have a legal guardian that works in health care.
+Most chapters will find that some students in your HOSA chapter have a parent that works in health care.
 That is a great place to start!